Suspect that your business is suffering from a water leak?

 - Mould and mildew

-What should I do if I suspect there is a leak on my business property?
+What should I do if I suspect a leak on my business property?

-The customer services department will arrange a visit from your wholesaler, the regional company that maintains the water network.
+The customer services department will arrange a visit from your wholesale water retailer, the regional company that maintains the water network.

 If a leak is identified outside the network of pipes bound by your water meter, it will be the wholesaler’s responsibility to fix it.

 If the leak is within your internal water network, then it will be the responsibility of the property occupier to bear the repair costs.

 However, we note that many of the network providers will fix the issue either way if it is not prohibitively expensive to do so.